-34 Prior to June 2008, the Adjudication Secretariat was part of the Department of Indian Residential Schools Resolution Canada (IRSRC).
-When IRSRC merged into the Department of Indian Affairs and Northern Development (DIAND), the Adjudication Secretariat became subsumed within DIAND.
+Prior to June 2008, the Indian Residential Schools Adjudication Secretariat was part of the Department of Indian Residential Schools Resolution Canada (IRSRC).
+At that point, with the merger of IRSRC into the Department of Indian Affairs and Northern Development (DIAND), the Adjudication Secretariat became subsumed within that latter Department.
 DIAND was subsequently renamed Aboriginal Affairs and Northern Development, then Indigenous and Northern Affairs Canada (INAC).
-In 2019, INAC was divided into two departments, with the Adjudication Secretariat becoming part of Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC).
+In 2019, INAC was divided into two departments, with the Adjudication Secretariat becoming part of Crown-Indigenous Relations and Northern Affairs Canada.